Emperor Daizong of Tang: Late Dali era

 Also in 775, Emperor Daizong's favorite concubine Consort Dugu died.
 He posthumously honored her empress and, saddened greatly by her death, kept her casket in the palace for almost three years, only finally burying her in 778.

 In 776, after the death of Biansong Circuit (汴宋, headquartered in modern Kaifeng, Henan)'s acting military governor Tian Shenyu (田神玉), its officer Li Lingyao (李靈曜) seized the circuit.
-Emperor Daizong commissioned a campaign by the surrounding circuits against Biansong and Li Lingyao, despite aid from Tian, was quickly defeated, although the imperial government received little benefit as five of Biansong's eight prefectures were taken by and merged into Li Zhengji's Pinglu Circuit, and, indeed, Li Zhengji then moved his headquarters from Qing Prefecture (青州) to one of the Biansong prefectures he took, Yun Prefecture (鄆州, in modern Tai'an, Shandong).
+Emperor Daizong commissioned a campaign by the surrounding circuits against Biansong and Li Lingyao, and despite aid from Tian, was quickly defeated, although the imperial government received little benefit as five of Biansong's eight prefectures were taken and merged into Li Zhengji's Pinglu Circuit, and Li Zhengji then moved his headquarters from Qing Prefecture (青州) to one of the Biansong prefectures he took, Yun Prefecture (鄆州, in modern Tai'an, Shandong).

 In 777, Emperor Daizong, tired of Yuan Zai's and Wang Jin's corruption and hold on power, had them arrested.
 Yuan was executed and Wang was exiled, and they were replaced by Yang Wan and Chang Gun.
-Emperor Daizong hoped that Yang could lead a reform of the government, but Yang died later in the year, leaving Chang in control of the government.
+Emperor Daizong hoped that Yang could lead a reform of the government, but Yang died later that year, leaving Chang in control of the government.

 By 777, it was considered that these warlords were ruling their realms de facto independently: